MihlaliMgwebi/Flight-Tracker-App/README.md

 # Get data with baseURL
 # Data returned is undefined

-### Which font size to use for media queries with the mobile first approach if:
+## Which font size to use for media queries with the mobile first approach if:

-### How to get the input time
+## How to get the input time
 Kept returning NaN

+## Mediaqueries understanding and approach

 ### Action and Result.
 ## Website Converter